zhengshuai1001/JiKouCompany/README.md

 There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle.

 If you fear failure, you will never go anywhere.

+The thing that is really hard, and really amazing, is giving up on being perfect and beginning the work of becoming yourself.